PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 Marketing & Content exists to drive organic, word-of-mouth growth by:

 1. Producing world-class top-of-funnel content for our ICP
-2. Ensuring users can autonomously find answers to their questions
+2. Ensuring the information users need is easy to find and maintained to a high standard

 Marketing is the [newsroom](https://en.wikipedia.org/wiki/Newsroom) of PostHog.
 This means: